 As part of her final year studying for a BSc (hons) in Marine Biology at Hull University, Sophie is undertaking her research thesis on jellyfish.
 She will be focused on determining whether water temperature acts as the environmental cue for strobilation (the stimulation of production and metamorphosis of ephyrae (juvenile jellyfish).

 Every year The Deep welcomes a small number of students behind the scenes, allowing them to undertake a research project for their final year thesis.
 Topics include marine habitats, animal husbandry and nutrition, coral propagation, animal behaviour and breeding.

-You may see them around the aquarium with a dashing blue clip board or armed with a go-pro camera, if you spot them feel free to ask them about their project, they’ll be happy to tell you what they are doing!
+You may see some of the students around the aquarium with a dashing blue clipboard, tablet or armed with a Go-Pro camera carrying out their studies.
+If you spot them, feel free to ask them about their project, they’ll be happy to tell you what they are doing!

 MEET OUR STUDENTS...

 Two species of jellyfish will be utilised for the study - the Compass jellyfish (Chrysaora hysoscella) and the Blue jellyfish (Cyanea lamarckii).
 A control group (of 10 polyps) for each species will remain at a standard temperature of 16°C. The first temperature change on one group of each species will be a decrease to 10°C and the second temperature change will be an increase to 22°C.

 The growth and spread of these polyp colonies will be monitored (count data) and observed to determine how different conditions affects strobilation.

 Studying for a BSc (hons) in Marine Biology at Hull University, Shannon will be recording and examining video footage from within the penguins habitat, as well as recording synchronised sound levels to monitor and discover if ambient sounds influence individual penguin behaviours as well that of the entire colony.